 New, plastic-free packaging that will increase the quality of your veggies

 Probably the biggest change to the product itself is that our GRIM boxes are getting a whole new look!
-We will swap out the wooden box for recyclable cardboard boxes that come with specially developed separators inside the box to keep your veggies apart and thus safe during packing and transport.
+We will swap out the wooden box for recyclable cardboard boxes made by DS Smith that come with specially developed separators inside the box to keep your veggies apart and thus safe during packing and transport.
 Think no more squashed tomatoes!

 Also, we will ditch the plastic bag entirely and start using bags made of 100% biodegradable and compostable polyester, vegetable oils and starches for delicate items, such as leafy greens.
 Those of you who live in Københavns Kommune know these as the green bags the municipality provides for disposing of your bio waste, and yes, if you live there you can totally reuse our bags for exactly that - they are even made from the same producer.
 Other municipalities might handle their waste differently.
 That being said if you want to use the bag as a food waste bag (madaffald), please check beforehand how your municipality is able to handle biodegradable bags.
 In any case, you can dispose them in the residual waste (restaffald).